Shipping from the State of Oregon to Indiana

 Complying with exploration by the Spanish as well as French, in the 17th and 18th centuries, Oregon was mapped by the Lewis and Clark exploration in their search for the Northwest Passage.
-Starting in the 1830s, lots of teams of pioneers traveled to the state on the popular Oregon Trail, as well as the UNITED STATE began the joint settlement of the location with the United Kingdom.
-In 1846, the border between the UNITED STATE and British region was formally established at the 49th parallel– the part of the territory that was offered to Britain would eventually enter into Canada.
-Oregon was formally confessed to the union as a state on February 14th, 1859.
-Today, Portland, Oregon’s biggest city, is thought about among the leading cities in the nation in terms of quality of life, and the state is additionally referred to as among the country’s leading manufacturers of wine, boasting over 300 vineyards.
+Starting in the 1830s, many teams of pioneers traveled to the state on the popular Oregon Trail, as well as the United State began the joint settlement of the location with the United Kingdom.
+In 1846, the border between the United State and the British region was formally established at the 49th parallel– the part of the territory that was offered to Britain would eventually enter Canada.

 Indiana sits, as its motto claims, at “the crossroads of America.”
 It borders Lake Michigan and the state of Michigan to the north, Ohio to the east, Kentucky to the south, and Illinois to the west, making it an integral part of the American Midwest.

-Except for Hawaii, Indiana is the smallest state west of the Appalachian Mountains.
-After the American Revolution the lands of Indiana were open to U.S. settlers.
-The influx of white immigrants brought increased war with the Native American tribes.
 The conflicts continued until the 1811 Battle of Tippecanoe, which was won by General, and future president, William Henry Harrison.
 With a name that is generally thought to mean “land of the Indians,” Indiana was admitted on Dec.
 11, 1816, as the 19th state of the union.
-Its capital has been at Indianapolis since 1825.
+Its capital has been in Indianapolis since 1825.

-Tulip is the state tree and beautiful Peony is named as the state bird.
+Tulip is the state tree and the beautiful Peony is named the state bird.
 Indiana takes a nickname-Hoosier State.